 - Numbness or weakness on one side of the body

 Your healthcare provider will examine you and check your brain function.
 The provider will check how your pupils react to light, your memory, and how easily you wake up.
 Your hand grasp and balance may also be tested.
 You may also need any of the following:

-- A biopsy may be done to take a sample of the tumor.
-The sample is sent to the lab and tested for the type of cancer you have.
+- A biopsy may be done to take a sample of the tumor to find the type of cancer you have.
 You may need surgery to get a biopsy of the tumor.

 How is a glioblastoma treated?

 Your tumor may be difficult to remove completely.
 You may need any of the following to decrease symptoms and prevent the tumor from growing: